1D Three-state mean-field Potts model with first- and second-order phase transitions: Introduction

-In this spirit, in the present paper we analyze a simple and yet rich model: a mean-field Potts model \cite{Wu} in which $H_0$ is a one-dimensional three-state Potts model and $\Delta H$ is the traditional three-state mean-field term, \textit{i.e.}, the ordinary fully-connected interaction.
-The mean-field equations in this case are sufficiently simple to be exactly and explicitly solved via the transfer matrix method and the Cardano formula for cubic equations.
-As expected, the presence of a non zero positive coupling, $J_0>0$, in $H_0$, alters only smoothly the phase diagram of the system (but not its correlations which unlike the traditional mean-field term will be now non zero), characterized by a first-order phase transition.
-However, when $H_0$ has a negative coupling, $J_0<0$, besides the first-order transition there emerges a new transition which, quite surprisingly, is continuous.
-This transition is not stable (the corresponding free energy being not a local minimum but a saddle point), so that it does not have a physical ground, however it remains a non trivial solution of the mean-field equations with a corresponding ground state energy (the solution exists at all temperatures).
+In this spirit, in the present paper we analyze a simple and yet rich model: a case in which $H_0$ is a one-dimensional three-state Potts model \cite{Wu} and $\Delta H$ is the traditional three-state mean-field term, \textit{i.e.}, the ordinary fully-connected interaction.
+The mean-field equations in this case are sufficiently simple to be exactly solved via the transfer matrix method and the Cardano formula for cubic equations.
+As expected, similarly to the analog Ising case \cite{SW}, the presence of a non zero ferromagnetic coupling, $J_0>0$, in $H_0$, alters only smoothly the phase diagram of the system characterized by a first-order phase transition.
+The difference with respect to the case without $H_0$ is that, for $H_0\neq 0$, the connected correlations functions are now not zero.
+Besides the first-order transition, there emerges also a second-order transition.
+This continuous transition is not stable (the corresponding free energy being not a local minimum but a saddle point), however it corresponds to a non trivial solution of the mean-field equations and occurs at a temperature $T_c^{(SO)}<T_c^{(\mathrm{FO})}$ below which the symmetric solution ceases to exist as a metastable state.
+When $H_0$ has an antiferromagnetic coupling, $J_0<0$, a similar phase transition scenario still applies but characterized by an antiferromagnetic order and, quite interestingly, differently from the Ising-like two-state case, in the limit $J_0\to -\infty$, $T_c^{(\mathrm{FO})}$ tends to a finite value.
+Moreover, we show that in the same limit also the latent heat per spin tends to a finite constant.
+Finally, we prove that the connected correlation functions are not zero and evaluate them in a specific case.

-Finally, we analyze the situation in which the term $\Delta H$ has a negative coupling $J<0$.
-In this case the mean-field equations have only the trivial paramagnetic solution and there is no phase transition.
-However, the mean-field equations lead to a dynamics which turns out to be stable with an attractor of period 2.
-Quite interestingly, this dynamics gives rise only to a second-order phase transition with classical critical exponent 1/2, like in the Ising model.